 David J. Hayes is a nationally recognized environmental, energy and natural resources lawyer who leads the State Energy & Environmental Impact Center at NYU School of Law.
-Hayes is an Adjunct Professor at NYU School of Law, and a former visiting lecturer at Stanford Law School, consulting professor at Stanford's Woods Institute for the Environment, and research scholar at Stanford's Precourt Institute for Energy.
-He previously served as the deputy secretary and chief operating officer at the Department of the Interior for Presidents Bill Clinton and Barack Obama (1999-2001; 2009-2013).
-Hayes also is a member of Pacific Gas & Electric Company’s Sustainability Advisory Council; the board of directors for the Coalition for Green Capital; and the advisory council of Stanford’s Bill Lane Center for the American West; and chair of the US Wildlife Trafficking Alliance.
+Hayes is an Adjunct Professor at NYU School of Law, and a visiting lecturer at Stanford Law School, consulting professor at Stanford's Woods Institute for the Environment, and research scholar at Stanford's Precourt Institute for Energy.
+He previously served as the Deputy Secretary and Chief Operating Officer at the Department of the Interior for Presidents Bill Clinton and Barack Obama (1999-2001; 2009-2013).
+Hayes is a member of Pacific Gas & Electric Company’s Sustainability Advisory Council; the board of directors for the Coalition for Green Capital; the advisory council of Stanford’s Bill Lane Center for the American West; and founder of the US Wildlife Trafficking Alliance.
 Before and between his service in the Clinton and Obama administrations, Hayes worked in the private sector as a partner and global chair of the Environment, Land & Resources department at Latham & Watkins, an international law firm.
 Hayes graduated summa cum laude from the University of Notre Dame and received his JD from Stanford Law School, where he served as notes editor of the Stanford Law Review.

 Elizabeth Klein is an experienced attorney who specializes in clean energy, climate change, and environmental issues.
 She served at the Department of the Interior during both the Clinton and Obama administrations, most recently as Interior’s associate deputy secretary as well as principal deputy assistant secretary in the Office of Policy, Management and Budget.
 Prior to her most recent government service, Klein was an attorney at Latham & Watkins specializing in energy and environmental law issues, and a law clerk at the Department of Justice’s Environment and Natural Resources Division and its Environmental Enforcement Section.
 Before becoming an attorney, she worked in various government relations and communications roles, including for the National Park Foundation and the Democratic Governors Association.
 Klein graduated summa cum laude with a degree in economics from the George Washington University and received her JD from American University’s Washington College of Law, where she was president of the Environmental Law Society and senior articles editor of the Sustainable Development Law & Policy journal, graduating summa cum laude and Order of the Coif.